coguardio/coguard-cli/doc/cli/cli_man.md

 fail.
 The `--minimum-fail-level` parameter sets the minimum fail level, i.e. if one wishes to only fail the script (and subsequently the pipeline job) for levels 4 or higher, one can set it here.

+if the `--dry-run` option is set, the output will be a local location of a Zip file containing all detected configuration files which can be scanned by the back-end.

 ### Scanning of Docker images